dhodgson615/Curve-Fitter/README.md

    $-\frac{x_2 - x_1}{2}$,

    but in the code you’ll see Newton–Raphson used instead.
-That iterative form is more flexible once you start experimenting with non-standard easing profiles or if you need extreme precision.
+I predict that iterative form is more flexible once you start experimenting with non-standard easing profiles or if you need extreme precision.

 ---